Jchristian27/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple rock paper scissors game played in the console.
+A simple rock paper scissors game built to practice manipulating the DOM with JS.
 Whoever wins 5 rounds first wins the match.